High-dimensional maximum-entropy phase space tomography using normalizing flows: Introduction

+To select a single solution from the feasible set, our strategy is to define a prior probability distribution over the phase space coordinates and update the prior to a posterior by incorporating the information in the measurements.
+Our information comes in the form of constraints, and we perform the update by maximizing a convex functional subject to these constraints.
+Under basic self-consistency requirements, the functional must be the relative entropy \cite{Presse_2013, Skilling_1991, Jaynes_2012, Giffin_2008}.
+Entropy maximization ensures that the posterior does not deviate from the prior unless forced to by the data.
+This is a conservative strategy that eliminates all spurious features from the reconstructed distribution.

-Entropy maximization is a conservative approach to ill-posed inverse problems and is thus well suited to high-dimensional tomography.\footnote{Entropy maximization can be derived from self-consistency requirements on any strategy to infer probability distributions from incomplete data \cite{Skilling_1991, Presse_2013}.
-The maximum-entropy distribution has minimal informational content, eliminating spurious correlations and deviating from prior knowledge only to the extent required by the data \cite{Jaynes_2012}.} In this paper, we leverage \textit{normalizing flows}---invertible generative models---to extend maximum-entropy tomography to 6D phase space.
-Our approach is a straightforward merger of two previous studies.
-Loaiza-Ganem, Gao, and Cunningham \cite{Loaiza_2016}, first proposed the use of flows for entropy maximization subject to statistical moment constraints; we incorporate projection constraints using the differentiable physics simulations and projected density estimation proposed by Roussel et al. \cite{Roussel_2023} in the Generative Phase Space Reconstruction (GPSR) framework.
+Entropy maximization is not always feasible, especially in high dimensions, because it entails a highly nonlinear constrained optimization.
+Although a reliable exact maximum-entropy algorithm exists for 2D tomography, its computational complexity scales exponentially with the phase space dimension, rendering its extension to 6D prohibitively expensive at this time.
+In this paper, we leverage \textit{normalizing flows}---invertible generative models---to find approximate 6D maximum-entropy solutions.
+Our approach is a straightforward extension of two previous studies.
+Loaiza-Ganem, Gao, and Cunningham \cite{Loaiza_2016} first proposed the use of normalizing flows for entropy maximization subject to statistical moment constraints; we incorporate projection constraints using the differentiable physics simulations and projected density estimation proposed by Roussel et al. \cite{Roussel_2023} in the Generative Phase Space Reconstruction (GPSR) framework.
 We refer to the resulting approach as MENT-Flow.

-We begin by deriving the form of the $n$-dimensional maximum-entropy distribution subject to $m$-dimensional projection constraints, extending the 2D and 4D analysis in \cite{Minerbo_1979, Wong_2022}.
+We begin by deriving the form of the $n$-dimensional maximum-entropy distribution subject to $m$-dimensional projection constraints, following the analysis in \cite{Wong_2022}.
 We then discuss the shortcomings of existing maximum-entropy tomography algorithms when $n = 6$ and describe the flow-based solution.
 Finally, we perform numerical experiments to validate the model's reliability in 2D settings and examine the effects of entropic regularization in 6D tomography.